 Two exceptions include the Detroit Water and Sewer Department and the City of Ann Arbor, which have implemented drainage fees and credits systems to fund stormwater operations.
-Michigan's narrow definition of a utility has caused reluctance among many water infrastructure managers and municipalities to adopt such a funding strategy.
+Michigan’s narrow definition of a utility has caused reluctance among many water infrastructure managers and municipalities to adopt such a funding strategy.
 A 1998 Michigan Supreme Court Case, Bolt v.
 City of Lansing, found that Lansing’s stormwater charges were invalid.
-That’s had a chilling effect on the broader adoption of stormwater utilities in Michigan.
+That’s had a chilling effect on Michigan’s broader adoption of stormwater utilities.
 That may only change with the adoption of enabling legislation, something Lawson said has not been successful.

-The primary funding source for stormwater improvement has been the Clean Water State Revolving Fund, a low-interest loan program.
+The Clean Water State Revolving Fund, a low-interest loan program, is the primary source for stormwater improvement.
 The upcoming federal Infrastructure Investment & Jobs Act will funnel an additional $115 million for water infrastructure through this fund.

-Lawson also points to the state’s Stormwater, Asset Management, and Wastewater (SAW) Program, a grant program for municipalities that funds asset management for stormwater and wastewater systems.
+Lawson also points to the state’s Stormwater, Asset Management, and Wastewater (SAW) Program, a grant program for municipalities that funds stormwater and wastewater systems asset management.
 The program allows cities to identify where investment in projects to upsize pipes and put in detention are needed.

-“Because there are a lot of communities that didn't know the status of what their stormwater infrastructure was, you know, how old the pipes were, what, what kind of shape they were in,” Lawson said.
+“Because there are a lot of communities that didn’t know the status of their stormwater infrastructure, you know, how old the pipes were, what kind of shape they were in,” Lawson said.